 The team of USA, consisting of Karissa Cook, Emily Hartong, Katherine Spieler and Alexandra Wheeler, champions of the first-ever official three-a-side snow volleyball event on the European Tour, held in Moscow in December, will be back hungry for more historic honours from the World Tour stop in Wagrain-Kleinarl.

 USA, gold medallists at the Moscow European Tour stop

 The list of podium toppers from various European Tour stops who will play on Austrian snow at the end of March continues, to include Russia’s Ksenia Khakimzanova and Olga Motrich, Italy’s Cristiana Parenzan and Tania Ferrazzo, Germany’s Michaela Bertalanitsch and Poland’s Marta Swiechovska.

 Elisabeth Klopf and Viktoria Mair, who managed a couple of silver finishes on the 2018 European Tour, will be in the heart of one of the Austrian women’s teams to represent the host nation.

 The remaining countries to be represented by women’s teams battling for World Tour honours on the snow are Argentina, Japan, Lithuania, Romania, South Africa and Sweden.

-The event in Wagrain is the first of three on the 2019 FIVB Snow Volleyball World Tour announced so far.
+The event in Wagrain-Kleinarl is the first of three on the 2019 FIVB Snow Volleyball World Tour announced so far.
 A week later, Plan de Corones/Kronplatz in Italy will host the second.
 The first Snow Volleyball World Tour tournament to take place outside Europe will be held in August in Bariloche, Argentina.

 for the men's entry list.